Rockin' Robin (wrestler): Late career (1990–1992)

+On Sunday July 26th 2026, Rockin' Robin was at the Gathering with Jacqueline Moore signing autographs.
+Robin currently is not under a nostalgia contract with WWE but stars who are acting using their feats signals an appearance in the mainline WWE 2k games.
+Rockin' Robin has never appeared on a video game and this could change.

 Personal life

 Smith and her brother Sam Houston are the children of Aurelian "Grizzly" Smith and were born after his first marriage dissolved.
 Her half-brother is Jake "The Snake" Roberts, who was born during their father's first marriage.
 Robin and her brothers all wrestled in the WWF at the same time in the 1980s, but their relationship was never mentioned on-screen at the request of Robin.
 Author and former National Wrestling Alliance president Howard Brody alleges in his book Swimming with Piranhas that Robin was a victim of sexual abuse at the hands of her father.
 According to Brody, Robin was removed from her father's care when her mother discovered what had been happening.

 After leaving the WWF in 1990, Smith was married to a man named Harvey Zitron.
 Zitron was sentenced to 81 months in federal prison for 10 counts of filing false tax returns, identity theft and access device fraud.
 After divorcing, she moved to Louisiana and opened a telemarketing company that sold industrial chemicals and precious metals.
 During this time, Smith had a drinking problem but eventually was able to quit altogether.

 In 2005, Smith's home and all of her belongings were destroyed by Hurricane Katrina.
 During the aftermath of the hurricane, she stayed with family in Baton Rouge, Louisiana.
 She now runs a real estate appraisal business in Hammond, Louisiana.